 The end of cotton

 Spinning ceased by 1970.
 Luckily the building was saved although for many years it was largely unused.
 Throughout the first years of the 21stC, more of the building has been brought back into use.
 The top two floors have been converted into very popular apartments.
-An additional floor has been created on the roof and a transparent roof has been put over the central atrium.
+An additional floor has been created on the roof and a transparent roof has been put over a central atrium.
 Lower down there are many flourishing small businesses and on the canal side the Café Waterside is a very popular venue.
 The Civic Society’s Discovery Centre and the Kellico furniture workshop and showroom are also located beside the canal.
-A two story car park has been constructed in the yard at the back of the mill.
+The weaving sheds at the back of the mill were demolished and a two story car park constructed.
 A further floor awaits conversion to apartments (2016).

 The picture above is of a drawing produced by architects in 1920 showing a birds eye view of the mill after proposed improvements would be made to the building – such as the embellishments to the stair tower.
 This picture shows a number of interesting features: